VarionDrakon/UICD/README.md

 ## License

 Distributed under the License.
 See `LICENSE` for more information.
+Although in short...
+Then if you use someone else's component under the Apache 2.0 license in the project that contains your NOTICE file, you must copy its contents to the final product.
+(Of course I don't have a Notice, but the next paragraph is just about that)

+Apache 2.0 is permissive, meaning the final product with Apache 2.0 components can have any license.
+It requires mentioning the original authorship, as well as specifying all the changes made to the work (Although it is not worth reporting, it is not necessary to do DDoS :D).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <hr>